Sermons

 21 January 2018

 Today’s Old Testament reading only gives us part of the story of Jonah’s call.
-If we didn’t know the whole story of Jonah we might believe that Jonah is an exemplary servant of God who responds instantly to God’s call like Andrew, Peter, James and John in our Gospel reading.
-God gave Jonah instructions to… Read more
+If we didn’t know the whole story of Jonah we might believe that Jonah is an… Read more

 Speak Lord your servant is listening